Q: Who is The Titha Mae Series for?

 Jon harbors a sincere love for and deep fascination with humanity’s great mythologies, as well as wildlife and all of natural history.
 He is an avid outdoorsman in his free time, and worked for several years at the Nashville Zoo where he was trained and certified in Behavioral Husbandry.

-All of his life experiences and passions have been poured into The Ballad of Titha Mae; it’s 80,000 words rich with Celtic & Norse Mythological influence, vibrant fantasy races, countless beasts, critters, wildlife, and nature so real you’ll wish to walk among it.
+All of his passions have molded The Titha Mae Series; its world rich with Celtic & Norse Mythological influence, vibrant fantasy races, countless beasts, critters, wildlife, and nature so real you’ll wish to walk among it.
 It is his sincerest hope that you’ll do just that, and that your heart will carve out a Luna-shaped spot for Titha and her companions, too.

 To request a manuscript, proposal, or just to reach out, please do not hesitate to contact Jon at firstname.lastname@example.org.

 For samplings of Jon’s wildlife writings and much more about the author, be sure to visit JonBDalvy.com.

 Sandara Tang is an accomplished Fantasy artist with a devoted following both in the fantasy community and on Deviantart.
 Her vibrant, visceral style has had an admirer in Jon for years, and to have her complete covers for his debut novel, The Ballad of Titha Mae, and then the Sequel Dawn of Celtica, has been “a dream”.
 Click either of the links above to view her impressive pantheon of work.